 Wool Show judging will begin at 10 am on Friday, June 22 through 7 pm.
 Wool judging resumes on Saturday from 9 am until noon.
 Judging is open to the public.
 After the Saturday judging, the Wool Sale will have a preview from 1 pm – 2 pm and then open from 2:15 pm – 7 pm.
 It will open again at 9 am on Sunday until 3:30 pm.
 Fleece entries for the Wool Show will be received from 1 pm – 8 pm on Thursday, June 20 and from 8 am – 9 am on Friday.
 Unsold fleeces must be picked up when the Wool Show closes on Sunday.
 Checks for sold fleeces will be mailed to exhibitors.
 BSG will deduct a 10% handling fee from all fleeces sold at the show.

 There is a range of accommodations currently available in Eugene for our show dates, but it is wise to reserve early, as June is always busy month there.
-The Lane County Fairgrounds (sometimes referred to as the Lane Events Center) is located west of downtown Eugene, with the entrance at Jefferson Street and West 13th Avenue.
-Most travel websites such as hotels.com or expedia.com will allow you to enter the location and view a map of the closest motels.
+The Lane County Fairgrounds (sometimes referred to as the Lane Events Center) is located west of downtown Eugene, with the entrance at Jefferson St. and W. 13th Ave.
+Most travel websites such as Hotels.com or Expedia.com will allow you to enter the location and view a map of the closest motels.
 Camping for both RVs and tents is available at the Lane County Fairgrounds.
 The reservation form is available on the BSG website.

 The NCWGA will host a member’s gathering on Friday evening, so we can all get acquainted or re-acquainted.
 This will be a casual event at the Fairgrounds, with beer, wine, soft drinks, and appetizers provided.
 Black Sheep Gathering is well-known for its Saturday night Potluck, featuring grilled lamb, and a variety of dishes contributed by exhibitors and attendees.
 Everyone is invited; you simply bring a dish of your choice to participate.
+Black Sheep Gathering would appreciate donations of boneless lamb/mutton shoulder or leg for the potluck.
+Your ranch will be acknowledged at the event.
+Please contact Rich Lundquist RichLund@aol.com if you can contribute.
 Generally, BSG has only one or two food vendors on site offering breakfast and lunch.
-For dining alternatives, West 11th Avenue, northwest of the Fairgrounds, has a number of inexpensive restaurants.
+For dining alternatives, W. 11th Ave., northwest of the Fairgrounds, has a number of inexpensive restaurants.
 The more upscale dining options are in the downtown area to the east of the Fairgrounds.

 If you are looking to buy or sell sheep at the National Show and would like to advertise this to other members in advance, contact Nancy Burns at firstname.lastname@example.org.
 Send an email with a description of the sheep for sale or being sought, and your contact information, and it will be posted for free at www.marblepeaks.com under the NCWGA tab.